 Building on a long history of EUROPEUM in Prague, we opened our office in Brussels in January 2016.
 EUROPEUM has been the first think-tank from the Central Europe to branch out to the heart of the European Union.
 Our motivation has been to follow the debates on EU policies and politics from close and to contribute to them by strengthening the voice of the Czech Republic and other central and east European countries.
 At the same time, we would like to use our Brussels presence to boost discussions on the EU back in the region, through introducing research by Brussels-based experts, offering their perspective at local events, cooperating with the media, etc.

 The main activities of the Brussels office are the following:

-Since its opening in January 2016, EUROPEUM’s Brussels Office has organized four high-level events.
+In 2016, EUROPEUM’s Brussels Office has organized four high-level events.
 Our events in April and May 2016 were kindly hosted by the Permanent Representation of the Czech Republic to the EU and included:

 In cooperation with a public affairs agency, we further organized

 EUROPEUM’s Brussels Office has been contributing to EUROPEUM’S research activities with policy analysis enriched by informed insights of key Brussels stakeholders.
 Zuzana Pickova, the Head of EUROPEUM’s Brussels Office, has been following the Digital Single Market and the EU’s policy of Better Regulation, analysing the European Commission’s Better Regulation Agenda in a policy paper.
 Tereza Novotna, post-doctoral researcher based at the Institute for European Studies at the Université libre de Bruxelles and an associate research fellow at EUROPEUM, focuses on EU foreign policy and examined the structural and personnel reform of the EU diplomatic service in Brussels Monitor.

 The full details of our Think Visegrad in Brussels project can be found on the Think Visegrad platform website.

 Žádné články nenalezeny.